-As we gear up to welcome 2021, many of us find ourselves setting goals and intentions to raise the bar – whatever that may mean for us personally.
+As we gear up to welcome a new year, many of us find ourselves setting goals and intentions to raise the bar – whatever that may mean for us personally.
 Maybe that includes new habits you’ll form, less social media time, finally taking that trip, fitness goals you’ll crush, or maybe even a Whole30.

 Every January, the crew over at Whole30 hosts its annual Whole30 Challenge – a chance to reset our relationship with food.
 If you’re new to Whole30, the short version is that it’s a 30 day health reset to help you:

 While the program is 30 days, it has the potential to translate to the rest of your life.
 The wealth of information you gather throughout the journey empowers you to make deliberate decisions for your health.
 Which, to be clear, doesn’t mean that you’ll never sink your teeth into your favorite cupcake again, or enjoy your beer of choice with the world’s best nachos.
 It does, however, mean that you’ll now have the information to know how those things affect you, physically and mentally, and make the call if it’s worth it.

 You’ll take careful note of your physical and mental reactions to your whole food diet throughout the 30 days.
 At the end of the month, you’ll enter the critical reintroduction phase (the 2 weeks following your 30 day reset) to help you gain valuable information about how specific foods affect the way you feel.